Critical Audit Matters (CAMs): What You Need To Know

-Successfully navigating Critical Audit Matters (CAMs) and the complex new standard in Internal Controls over Financial Reporting (ICFR) can be tricky.
-Here’s what you need to know.
+Successfully navigating Critical Audit Matters (CAMs) within Internal Controls over Financial Reporting (ICFR) can be challenging.
+Since their introduction, CAMs have introduced new expectations for audit transparency and auditor judgment.
+Here’s everything you need to know to understand this standard and its implications..

 With auditors expected to take on a larger role — including increased reporting and disclosure responsibilities — now is a perfect time to revisit the requirements of the new standard and its implications for audit reporting.
 Below, we’ve outlined key things that auditors need to know to effectively support the implementation of the CAMs requirements.